-Carefully follow the on-screen warnings and messages when proceeding, because changing this parameter online could cause the drive to reposition.
+Carefully follow the on-screen warnings and messages when proceeding, because changing actuator setup parameters can cause the actuator to reposition.
 This can adversely affect the process and cause potentially dangerous conditions.

 Changing LOS Trip Point

 STEP 1 - From the HART® communicator "Online" menu, move to the "Demand Setup" menu and select the "DemLimLwr" parameter.
 This is accomplished by using the up and down arrow keys to select the appropriate item in each menu and then moving forward by pressing the right arrow key.
 Follow the Menu Tree (see page 30) to navigate.